|Community||Creator & Publisher||Analytics||Bookstore|

 The Scholar project is based on several decades of research by Bill Cope and Mary Kalantzis.
 Bill Cope is a Research Professor in the Department of Educational Policy, Organization and Leadership at the University of Illinois and Mary Kalantzis is Dean of the College of Education at the University of Illinois.

 The teachers and students who have field-tested Scholar have already provided the team with valuable feedback that has helped to dramatically improve its design.
 Results of the research and development work show that Scholar can contribute to transforming learning.

 A study of two Grade 8 classes in a New York City school, students used Scholar to write scientific arguments, using explicit review criteria to write, review others’ work, and revise their own.
 The study found a strikingly low level of disagreement on rating of assessment criteria between peers and even less between the average peer score and an expert assessor.
 The study concluded that when review criteria are clearly specified, two peer reviews are equivalent to the feedback of an expert assessor such as a teacher.

 Cope, Bill, Mary Kalantzis, Fouad Abd-El-Khalick, and Elizabeth Bagley.
 2013.
 "Science in Writing: Learning Scientific Argument in Principle and Practice." e-Learning and Digital Media 10:420-441.

-Scholar’s transformative pedagogical research and cloud-computing technologies are the result of an ongoing collaboration between the University of Illinois at Urbana-Champaign's College of Education and Common Ground Publishing, which is located in the University of Illinois Research Park.
+Scholar’s transformative pedagogical research and cloud-computing technologies are the result of an ongoing collaboration between the College of Education, University of Illinois at Urbana-Champaign and Common Ground Publishing, located in the University of Illinois Research Park.